barchart/alerting-service-public/docs/content/product_overview.md

 **Privacy is important to Barchart.**

 We don't want to collect or transmit any personally identifiable information.
-Avoid sending sending sensitive information to Barchart, as follows:
+Avoid sending sensitive information to Barchart, as follows:

 * Use meaningless identifiers for your users — as long as they are unique.
 * Use cryptographic tokens which allow Barchart to verify user identity.
 Passwords are not necessary.